wsprtv/wsprtv.github.io/docs/README.md

 <img src="images/img7.png" width=360>

-Some of the values in the Flight Synopsis also serve as toggles -- clicking the distance, altitude, or speed value (e.g. 25313 mi in the example above) will switch units from imperial to metric or vice versa.
-This preference will be remembered if you return to the page later.
+Some of the values in the Flight Synopsis also serve as **toggles** -- clicking on the distance, altitude, or speed (e.g. 25313 mi in the example above) switches units from imperial to metric or vice versa.
+Clicking on `(12m ago)` in the example above toggles UTC time display.
+These preferences will be remembered if you return to the page later.

 Allowing the map to update itself is by far the most efficient way to